 Picture a classroom full of young students, some eager to move and learn while others remain nervous or disinterested.
 A kids yoga teacher asks the kids to sit still and close their eyes, and when they are ready, the teacher reveals a bubble wand and soap.
 While this simple prop introduction may sound insignificant, it promotes a safe and engaging environment while teaching incredibly relevant lessons.

 It’s summer!
 Which means kids yoga camps and time to try fresh ideas that you just don’t have time to try in a regular class.
 I’m planning a summer camp right now.
-It’s 18 hours of kids yoga over 5 days in our Kids Yoga Teacher – Summer Certification.
-So going through my resources and… Read More →
+It’s 18 hours over 5 days in our Kids Yoga Teacher Certification.
+So I’m going through my resources and picking my favorite activities. […]

 Before you invest in kids yoga training, do you know what you want to get out of it?
 This guest post is by Bekah Starr of Sproutin’ Yoga.
 She explains why she registered for our training this weekend even though she’s been teaching kids for five years.
 She also gives you two new classroom management tips and shares the challenges she still experiences as a teacher (and she’s not alone!).

 A teacher is like a forklift, Yogi Bhajan said, you have to meet the students where they are at, and only then can you lift them up.
 “Meet Kids Where They’re At” is the first point of three in these videos to Teach Yoga Kids Love.
 Watch Janet Williams of Children’sYogaBooks.com and Aruna Kathy Humphrys of YoungYogaMasters.com give three tips, highlights from their presentation at the Yoga Show.